beaugunderson/cat-snacks/README.md

 ### How to add a new part

-Let's say you wanted to add tabby markings, you could accomplish that by:
+Let's say you wanted to add tabby markings, you could accomplish that with these steps:

 - make a new file for the drawing code: `./lib/tabby-markings.js`
 - put a function in `module.exports of that file that takes `ctx` and `options`